dovaicasia/dovaicasia/README.md

 - 📒 Passionate about **Data Science, Data Analyst, and AI**.
 I enjoy learning how data driven technologies work and how they can be applied to solve real world problems.

 ### 🎨 Current Focus
-- 📊 Improving Data Science & Analytics Skills.
+- 📊 Improving Data Science & Analyst Skills.
 - 🤖 Learning more about AI and how to apply it in simple and meaningful ways.

 ### ☁️ My Goals